Kansai Television: 2024-present: Scandal and later developments

 As an affiliate station of the Fuji Network System, Kansai TV was also affected by the Masahiro Nakai sexual abuse scandal reported by Josei Seven and Bunshun in December 2024.
 After the press conference held by Fuji TV President Koichi Minato on January 17, president Toru Ota revealed that more than 30 companies' ads had been replaced by AC Japan ads.
-At the beginnning, Ota had said that Kansai TV had nothing to do with the case, and urged for Fuji TV to investigate thoroughly, but after Ota's name was mentioned as one of the people who knew about the details revealed by the female victim, he responded to the questions in the January 22, 2025 press conference saying he received the information in limited circumstances, and, in light of the situation, shared the information with President Minato.
+At the beginning, Ota had said that Kansai TV had nothing to do with the case, and urged for Fuji TV to investigate thoroughly, but after Ota's name was mentioned as one of the people who knew about the details revealed by the female victim, he responded to the questions in the January 22, 2025 press conference saying he received the information in limited circumstances, and, in light of the situation, shared the information with President Minato.
 Minato's response was to put her mind and health first.
 Kansai TV held this regular press conference, with the difference that it was in an open format, instead of the normal Press Club-only version.
 48 people from 27 companies attended.

 On March 21, 2025, Kansai TV reported the results of an employee survey on possible sexual harassment or abuse.
 From February 7 to 21, 533 out of 613 employees responded the survey.
 It was determined that some of them had indeed suffered some kind of sexual harassment or abuse, but none required immediate attention.
 Regarding the cases in which a declaration was made, the report said, "In order to ensure objectivity and fairness, we sought the judgment of an outside lawyer and took into account the content and intentions of the declarant, and took measures such as hearings".
 Kansai TV urged employees to report and consult with their superiors, human resources departments, compliance departments, whistleblowing hotlines, etc. They planned to re-take the survey in the future, and to expand the number of survey subjects, also considering the creation of rules regarding dinners.